-- Preston Smith Library of the Health Sciences, a 50,000 square foot facility on the Lubbock campus, features 29 group study rooms and a 60 station Learning Resource Center (LRC). - Harrington Library of the Health Sciences in Amarillo, has two computer areas with 13 stations, 106 seats and 3 study rooms - Della Montes-Gallo Library of the Health Sciences in El Paso, has seating for 250 users, 1 computer classroom with 10 stations in addition to 23 public workstations, 6 small group-study rooms and 5 individual study carrels. - Library of the Health Sciences in Odessa, has 63 study seats, 3 study rooms and 1 computer classroom with 18 work stations.
+- Preston Smith Library of the Health Sciences, a 50,000 square foot facility on the Lubbock campus, features 30 group study rooms and one computer classroom with 36 computers in the Learning Resource Center (LRC). - Harrington Library of the Health Sciences in Amarillo, has two computer areas with 13 stations, 106 seats and 3 study rooms. - Library of the Health Sciences in Odessa, has 63 study seats, 3 study rooms and 1 computer classroom with 18 work stations.